MicrosoftDocs/msteams-docs/msteams-platform/tabs/tabs-link-unfurling.md

 <details>

-<summary>What's the difference between Stageview modal and dialogs?</summary>
+<summary>What's the difference between Stageview Modal and dialogs?</summary>

-Stageview modal is useful to display rich content to the users, such as a page, a dashboard, or a file. <br> Dialogs are useful to display messages that need users' attention or collect information required to move to the next step.
+Stageview Modal is useful to display rich content to the users, such as a page, a dashboard, or a file. <br> Dialogs are useful to display messages that need users' attention or collect information required to move to the next step.

 </br>